Mural Arts

 Closed brief: The artist responds to a brief or theme provided by the mural commissioner.
 It may concern the history of the site or respond to the surroundings.
 The artist’s style is present within the artwork, but the outcome is guided by the mural commissioner.

-Community collaborative murals - an artist/s works with the community to produce ideas for artwork through conversation and workshops.
+Community collaborative murals: An artist/s works with the community to produce ideas for artwork through conversation and workshops.
 The artist creates a concept and installs the artwork together with the community through painting sessions.

 Costs typically include artist fees, materials, insurance, and any required permits.
 Artists should be paid fairly according to national standards.

 The Town can also offer guidance, approvals, and information on local artists.
+Contact the Town’s Arts and Culture team for assistance on (08) 9311 8111.

 Vic Park Collective Urban Gallery Mural Map